Side effects of drugs for diet problems

 - Stomach pain, discomfort or swelling

 Different laxatives have different side effects.
-Bulk forming laxatives can cause wind and swelling in the abdomen.
-They can also block up your bowel.
-To prevent this you need to drink plenty of water.
+Bulk forming laxatives can cause wind and swelling in the stomach (abdomen).
+Very rarely they can block up your bowel.
+So, you should drink plenty of water with these drugs to help prevent it.

 Other types of laxatives can cause stomach cramps and wind, and large doses can cause diarrhoea.
 The side effects usually go away once your bowels have opened.
 But if you continue to have cramping or abdominal swelling, or if you develop diarrhoea, let your doctor know immediately.